 Spanish is the official language, and the teaching of English is being generalized in the country’s educational schemes.
 The literacy rate in the country corresponds to 97,8% (2015 est.) of the total population.

-During 2018, the Government of Costa Rica allocated 12,9% of GDP to social investment, which represents almost half of its budget and is made up of education, social protection
+During 2020, the Government of Costa Rica allocated 12,2% of GDP to social investment, which represents almost half of its budget and is made up of education, social protection and health.
+Primary and secondary education are free, and attendance is compulsory for ages 6 to 13.
+The country invests about 8% of GDP in education.

 Costa Rica is a presidential republic divided into seven provinces: San José, Alajuela, Cartago, Heredia, Guanacaste, Puntarenas and Limón.